I am inspired by the stories of those around me.

 We need to see more of ourselves within the art lauded in galleries, institutions, magazines, and on social platforms.

-We need to see “brothers on the wall” when we walk into galleries and public spaces, outside of black history month.
+We need to see “brothers on the wall” when we walk into galleries and public spaces, outside of Black history month.

 We need to see more stories accepted by the art world that come from a variety of individuals as opposed to accepting the selected narrative per culture.